alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 By using the project lifecycle model as a scaffold for anticipatory reflection and stakeholder-informed deliberation, project teams are able to answer the following questions:

-1. Which claims are necessary and sufficient to specify and justify the top-level goal?
+1. Which claims (that may emerge from participatory deliberation) are necessary and sufficient to specify and justify the top-level goal?
 2. How do these claims relate to one another?
 3. What evidence is required to demonstrate the validity of the claims being made?